A Comprehensive List of Different Types of Parents

 5. Conscious Parenting or Unconditional Parenting: Involves mindfulness and intentionality in parenting, emphasizing empathy, emotional awareness, and respectful communication with children.

-6. Positive Parenting: Focuses encouraging good behaviour through positive reinforcement and constructive discipline.
+6. Positive Parenting: Focuses on encouraging good behaviour through positive reinforcement and constructive discipline.

 It fosters strong communication based on mutual respect and understanding.